-To get the bus; once you have cleared customs and exited into the arrivals hall at Dubrovnik Airport, buy your bus ticket at the kiosk inside the terminal building – it is to your right as you exit the customs lane.
+To get the bus; once you have cleared customs and exited into the arrivals hall at Dubrovnik Airport, buy your bus ticket at the Platanus kiosk inside the terminal building – it is to your right as you exit the customs lane.
+Or, you can buy a ticket online.

-Note, you may have to pay for your ticket in kuna.
+Note, if paying at the airport, you may have to pay for your ticket in Euros.
 Luckily there are lots of cash points in the terminal building.

 Once you have bought your ticket – the bus will be waiting just outside the terminal building.